 Procedure for plotting new colleagues in our Value System

 Even though we already should have an idea about the position of a ‘new’ colleague in the Baarda matrix, we can only confirm (or adjust) this after we get to know them well, so after around six months.
-This is, conveniently, usually around the time of the contract extension talks.
+This is, conveniently, usually around the time of the first midterm evaluation.

 - Which position in the Baarda matrix do they have?

-- The colleague whose contract is up for extension appoints five colleagues that have something relevant to say about their work (direct circle members, circle leads(s), and other colleagues that they work together with).
-These five colleagues need to have been working at Voys for at least 5 months to be able to give a good assessment of your work.
+- The colleague for whom an midterm evaluation needs to be scheduled appoints three colleagues that have something relevant to say about their work.
+These can be direct circle members or other colleagues they have closely collaborated with.
+The Circle Lead must always be invited.
+These colleagues need to have been working at Voys for at least 5 months to be able to give a good assessment of your work.
+It is a serious moment where we will gather feedback.
+This feedback will be documented and relayed back by one or more colleagues.
+This midterm evaluation provides an opportunity to make timely adjustments if necessary.

-Other questions discussed during the group session without the colleague present:
+Other questions discussed during the group session without the colleague present by the value advisor:

 - Are they exceeding expectations (higher seniority level than expected)?
 Or are they not meeting expectations?